Summer Festival for Flute and Guitar Duos

 Red Cedar Chamber Music Summer Festival was founded for the purpose of bringing professional and aspiring-professional flute and guitar duos together to play chamber music, to gain performance experience, and to learn needed business skills to reach their individual goals.

-The scope of the festival was expanded in July 2000 when publicity for the festival (once limited to Eastern Iowa) was extended nationwide.
+The scope of the festival was expanded in July 2000 when invitations to the festival (once limited to Eastern Iowa) were extended nationwide.
 That year, five flute and guitar duo’s from five states came together.
 Read a story by participant Bret Heim about his personal experience at the July, 2000 festival.
 Since that time, duos have come from across the country to share their ideas, musical focus, and to be inspired by one another.
 The festival ran from 1998-2013.

 The goal of the festival was to keep the number of participants low.
-We capped festival participation at 12 people (6 duos) so that each participant to had personal coaching time, and lots of personal interaction with festival directors Jan Boland (flute) & John Dowdall (guitar), as well as learning/bonding time with other duo participants.
+Partipation was capped at 12 people (6 duos) so that each participant had personal coaching time, and lots of interaction with festival directors Jan Boland (flute) & John Dowdall (guitar), as well as learning/bonding time with other duo participants.
 The festival’s structure allowed ample time to explore participant’s personal musical goals.
 We learn from each other in a supportive and friendly atmosphere.
-Participants found find the Festival to be a non-competitive, positive experience.
+Participants found the festival to be a non-competitive, positive experience.

 Some Professional Duo Participants